nextnanopy/nextnanopy/docs/examples/Example0_Set_up_the_configuration.rst

 Method 2: without any configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can pass one or more specific arguments such as outputdirectoy or
+You can pass one or more specific arguments such as outputdirectory or
 threads:

 .. code:: ipython3